The cost of travelling to Cambodia

 In the end, in just over 25 days in Cambodia, we spent 560€ for 2 people, or about 22€ day/2 people

-7 – A trip to Cambodia, what’s the budget?
+7 – A trip to Cambodia: what budget should you plan?

-I have to admit that every time I write an article on the budget for a country, I am apprehensive… The budget when travelling in a country is quite variable and I am not offering a complete guide on what “budget to expect” while in the country.
-Everyone will determine this according to their desires, finances, means of travelling etc.
+I have to admit that every time I write an article on the budget for a country, I feel a little apprehensive… The budget when travelling in a country is quite variable, and I am not offering a complete guide on what “budget to expect” while in the country.
+Everyone will determine this according to their wishes, finances, way of travelling, and so on.

 I’m going to start with a few figures.

-For economic and/or long-distance travellers, you can count about 350$ for plane tickets from the United States and about 13$/day/person (based on my budget in Asia).
-In total, you will need about 1200$ to spend a month in Cambodia for two people, including the plane tickets.
+For economical and/or long-distance travellers, you can count about 350$ for plane tickets from the United States and about 13$/day/person, based on my budget in Asia.
+In total, you will need about 1200$ to spend a month in Cambodia for two people, including plane tickets.

 If you prefer to allow for a larger budget, expect 30-40$/day/2 people.

-For shorter periods (I recommend a minimum of 2, or even 3 weeks there anyway), including local expenses (excluding tickets), based on my experience:
+For shorter periods, I recommend a minimum of 2, or even 3 weeks there anyway, including local expenses and excluding tickets, based on my experience:

 - 165$ per week for 2 people in economy mode